 Bilbo imagined he could see the stars glistening in its coat as it puffed steam from its nostrils and shook its head.

 "Down, on your knees, you fool, for the King!"

-This extravagant and intimidating man called, pulling his horse up and it whinnied, as if – to Bilbo – in protest, and it's hooves came down very too near his face for comfort.
+This extravagant and intimidating man called, pulling his horse up and it whinnied, as if – to Bilbo – in protest, and its hooves came down too close to his face for comfort.

 "I am down!"

 He cried in fear as he fell back, half-lying and braced with one arm, propped up on his elbow.

 His other arm was raised in front of his face, as if to protect himself if the horse came down again, although there was little he could do to defend himself from beneath the huge beast.

 His mother wept behind him and he wanted to comfort her, but he dared not move as the man unmounted his steed, his clothes clinking when he hit the ground.

 Bilbo He swallowed as he approached him, but he did not hurt him, as he had feared.